sqshq/piggymetrics/README.md

 #### Statistics service
 Performs calculations on major statistics parameters and captures time series for each account.
 Datapoint contains values, normalized to base currency and time period.
-This data is used to track cash flow dynamics in account lifetime (fancy charts not yet implemented in UI).
+This data is used to track cash flow dynamics in account lifetime.

 Method	| Path	| Description	| User authenticated	| Available from UI
 ------------- | ------------------------- | ------------- |:-------------:|:----------------:|